 Batam travel guide: Water Sport Activities

 For one, it’s the obvious- the climate and the humidity, you need to plunge in for a dip.
-Two, they have got a wide range of activities- from banana boat rides to scuba diving and even yacht chartering!
+Two, they’ve got a wide range of activities- from banana boat rides to scuba diving and even yacht chartering!

-Another water activity you shouldn’t miss out on here would be snorkeling.
+One water activity you shouldn’t miss out on here would be snorkeling.
 Indonesia is known to have some of the best marine life spots.
 But there’s a hitch to it.

 Malls, pubs, and live music

-Other articles on Batam that I wrote on other travel blogs:
+Other articles on Batam that I wrote:

-Find this post useful?
+Batam Travel Guide: Find this post useful?
 Pin this post for later: